Electric MTB Info

 • San Diego National Wildlife Refuge (Mother Miguel/RockHouse to Steel Bridge) managed by US Fish and Wildlife - Currently, under Department of Interior Order #3376, Ebikes are allowed where other types of bicycles are allowed.

-• Other Department of the Interior lands (National Parks, Bureau of Land Management (BLM)and Bureau of Reclamation)
+• Department of the Interior lands (National Parks, Bureau of Land Management (BLM) and Bureau of Reclamation)

 San Diego County has no National Parks and no Bureau of Reclamation lands.
 There are BLM lands in the backcountry mostly.
 Some of them are designated Wilderness so no bikes are allowed.
 According to order #3376 ebikes are allowed where regular bicycles are allowed.